ufo-kit/tofu/README.md

 ### Reconstruction

-To do a reconstruction you simply call
+To do a tomographic reconstruction you simply call

-    $ ufo-reconstruct run -i $PATH_TO_SINOGRAMS
+    $ ufo-reconstruct tomo -i $PATH_TO_SINOGRAMS

 from the command line.
 To get get correct results, you may need to append options such as `--axis-pos/-a` and `--angle-step/-a` (which are given in